HoloArchivists/hollow_memories/README.md

 ### How do I get the highest quality video and audio available?

-New versions of yt-dlp will automatically pick the best quality available without any extra command options.
+yt-dlp will automatically pick the best quality available without any extra command options.

 ### I get a Conversion failed! error from FFmpeg